Federal Question Jurisdiction

 Federal question jurisdiction requires the plaintiff’s initial complaint to show that their right to relief depends on federal law; anticipated defenses or counterclaims based on federal law do not count.

-Grable Exception: Sometimes a federal question is so important to a state law case, the well-pleaded complaint rule doesn’t have to apply.
+If a federal question is so important to a state law case, then the court may grant an exception to the well-pleaded complaint rule.

 A suit arises under the law that creates the cause of action.